Skip to main content

 Jail & Inmate Records

-The Bexar County Adult Detention Center serves as the primary jail facility for Bexar County.
+The Bexar County Adult Detention Center is the primary jail facility for Bexar County.
 When someone is booked into the facility, they undergo fingerprinting, photographing, and recording of personal information.
 Residents can search for current inmates online by name or booking number through the facility's lookup system.
 Visitation requires scheduling appointments in advance, and visitors must follow strict security protocols established by the detention center.

 Arrest Records

 Arrest records in Bexar County are maintained by the Bexar County Sheriff's Office and the San Antonio Police Department.
-Anyone seeking these records—whether residents or attorneys—must submit a formal request to the appropriate law enforcement agency.
+Anyone seeking these records - whether residents or attorneys - must submit a formal request to the appropriate law enforcement agency.
 The records typically contain the individual's personal information, details surrounding the arrest, charges filed, and the arresting officer's report.
 Access to these documents is governed by the Texas Public Information Act, which ensures transparency and public access to government records while balancing privacy considerations.

 Criminal Records